 Two celebrations … four decades

 Every now and then the Overton BBC (bring a – quality – bottle, to be tasted blind) has a very special evening.
 June 2013 turned out to be special, even by BBC standards.
 If it is a birthday or another special event, the person being celebrated gets to nominate the theme for the evening.
 First of all, Catherine – who sadly is leaving the area (how can she??) – chose a theme which made everyone want to be there: Red Burgundy.
 Then there was the announcement of an engagement: congratulations Laura and Tom.
-Finally, between us, we managed to bring wines from four decades, and not necessarily the four most recent … How can pale red apparently insubstantial Pinot Noir last for nearly half a century?
+Finally, between us, we managed to bring wines from four decades of Burgundy, and not necessarily the four most recent … How can pale red apparently insubstantial Pinot Noir last for nearly half a century?

 We tasted the wines in four flights.
 Though we did not know at the time, they were recent wines from the Côte de Beaune and then the Côte de Nuits, wines from an older decade and from a yet older decade.

 It is commonly held that the best red Burgundy comes from the slightly more northerly Côte de Nuits, just as the best whites come from the Côte de Beaune.
 But that does not mean that the reds from Beaune are to be disregarded.
 Santenay Charmes, Roger Belland 2010